rowan-gray/btq-website/README.md

 You can start editing this by modifying the files in the `/app` folder.
 The site will auto-update as you edit these files.

 ## License

-Copyright (C) 2025 Better Transport Queensland
+Copyright (C) 2025 Better Transport Queensland Inc.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by